 What are the different routes of hysterectomy treatment?

 The first laparoscopic hysterectomy was performed by Harry Reich in 1988 .
-Since then its technique has evolved into many different names but similar stages and forms, as surgeons have been looking for the best way to perform a successful surgery, while ensuring minimal invasion.
+Since then its technique has evolved into many different names but similar stages and forms, as surgeons have been looking for the best way to perform a successful surgery while ensuring minimal invasion.
 Hysterectomies are performed either from the vaginal route with absolutely no scar from the abdomen, also called vaginal Hysterectomy.When the surgery route is through the abdomen, this is known as abdominal hysterectomy, which requires varying lengths of visible incisional scarring.
 Today the best hysterectomy surgery route is via the vagina, with next to no abdominal scarring.
-However, not all uteruses can be removed via vaginal hysterectomy as the uterus may be too large, the status of the ovaries and peritoneal disease may be unknown, etc. Thus because there are limitations to vaginal hysterectomies, mostly due to inexperience in medical training programs,many surgeons perform abdominal hysterectomies.
+However, not all uteruses can be removed via vaginal hysterectomy as the uterus may be too large, the status of the ovaries and peritoneal disease may be unknown, etc. Thus because there are limitations to vaginal hysterectomies, mostly due to inexperience in medical training programs, the procedure that many surgeons perform is an abdominal hysterectomy.
 Nevertheless, amongst surgeons with great skill and experience in hysterectomy surgery, a laparoscope is used to visualize the uterus, ovaries and pelvic cavity from above the anatomical structures via very small incisions made through the abdomen, which ultimately allows a hysterectomy to be completed vaginally as the uterus is removed from the vagina.
 The laparoscopy gives a complete visualization of the pelvic anatomy, allowing the surgeon to remove any believed abnormal pathology outside the uterus involving the ovaries and fallopian tubes that would not have been seen if just a normal vaginal hysterectomy was performed.
 Proper pelvic floor suspension techniques are also performed during this time in order to lower the chance of prolapse.
 This technique is termed laparoscopically assisted vaginal hysterectomy (LAVH).
 Using it many more vaginal hysterectomies, whether it is a supracervical hysterectomy (LSCH), total hysterectomy (LTH) or a total hysterectomy with fallopian tubes and ovaries included, can be performed with both success and minimal invasion.

 What are the different classifications of hysterectomies?